Our training contracts offer a hands-on, exciting entrance into the world of law.

 Complete an online application form along with a cover letter and CV.
 The letter forms part of the shortlisting process so spelling, grammar and accuracy are all taken into consideration.

-If successful at the open afternoon, you will be invited to attend an assessment centre (in July) where you will demonstrate your ability to work as part of a team, prioritise work and showcase your presentation skills.
+If successful at the open afternoon, you will be invited to attend an assessment centre where you will demonstrate your ability to work as part of a team, prioritise work and showcase your presentation skills.
 This is followed by further interviews with a panel of partners and a series of short aptitude tests.

 If you are successful at the assessment centre, we will notify you via e-mail and write to you confirming our offer of a Period of recognised training.
 Those who are unsuccessful on this occasion will be offered feedback and further guidance.